vesuxyz/docs/docs/explore/defi-spring.md

 ### Which markets are eligible?

-As per July 10th 2024, the following markets are eligible for STRK tokens:
+As per July 10th 2024, the following Vesu markets are eligible for STRK tokens:

 - STRK
 - ETH